amplication/amplication-helm-charts/server/README.md

 ## Parameters

-### giserver parameters
+### server parameters

-These parameters only apply to the giserver component.
+These parameters only apply to the server component.

 | Name                                            | Description                                                                                                                        | Value                                                             |
 | ----------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------- |